 30 June 2003: Pathway to Residential Hospitality: Common Journey of Healing - Yazdan Jawshani, a refugee from Afghanistan and Indigenous leader Lowitja O'Donoghue have something in common, and not just something.
 The Journey of Healing for Australian Indigenous people overlaps in many ways with the journey for refugees in Australia.

-12 March 2003: Lowitja O'Donoghue, Return to Afghanistan: resettlement or refoulment? - Giving Ruddock the additional 'Indigenous' portfolio is to recognise the racial agenda in Howard's own mind.
+12 March 2003: It's not unlike the pain of my own people - Lowitja O'Donoghue speaks out: Giving Ruddock the additional 'Indigenous' portfolio is to recognise the racial agenda in Howard's own mind.
 Aboriginal people and the Stolen Generation have demanded an apology on the basis of racial injustice.
 And its very hard to see injustices to refugees to be anything other than race motivated.